-Best Tours of Helsinki
+More about: 8 Best Tours Helsinki

 Helsinki is the capital of Finland, one of the most culturally outstanding cities in Scandinavia and also an ideal place to use as a base for discovering nearby destinations.
-However, here you will find some of the best attractions in the region, which you can learn about on guided excursions and organized tours that will show you everything from the design of the buildings to the importance of the surrounding canals.
+However, here you will find some of the best attractions in the region, which you can learn about on organized tours that will show you everything from the design of the buildings to the importance of the surrounding canals.

 Some of the best things to do in Helsinki include taking a guided tour of the local architecture, participating in a helicopter tour, taking a speedboat ride around the Baltic Sea, and even getting to know Suomenlinna and all its history accompanied by an expert guide.